Ash-Manoj/Hy2DL_Caravan/README.md

 In addition to Long Short Term Memory (LSTM) network architectures, the repository also features hybrid hydrological models which use an LSTM network combined with a process based rainfall-runoff model and transformer based hydrological model.
 Regional hydrological models for several datasets namely the CAMELS_GB, CAMELS_US, CAMELS_CH, CAMELS_DE and the CARAVAN are at the user's easy disposal.
 </p>
 <br />

+The HBV Conceptual model runs for Manoj J et al. [2024](https://doi.org/10.5194/hess-2024-375) was implemented using this repository.

 ## Structure of the repository: